-The School of Animal and Comparative Biomedical Sciences houses three undergraduate majors; Animal Sciences, Veterinary Science and Microbiology.
+The School of Animal and Comparative Biomedical Sciences offers 4 Bachelor of Science degrees: Animal Sciences, Food Safety, Microbiology, and Veterinary Science.

-- Industry- The Industry Option is designed to prepare students for a wide variety of careers in livestock production, agribusiness and management.
-Students have 2 paths to chose from: Business/Production or Food Safety.
+Industry- Business/Production - Designed to prepare students for a wide variety of careers in livestock production, agribusiness and management.
 The Business/Production curriculum combines the core animal science courses, such as nutrition, anatomy and physiology, with a sampling of classes in agriculture economics, agriculture marketing, business management, communications, leadership and personal development.
-The Food Safety pathway with-in the Industry Option provides the science and industry curriculum needed for a wide array of positions in this field.

-- Equine - The Equine Option prepares students to work in the management, production and business segments of the equine industry by offering students animal science classes focused specifically on horses, such as horsemanship, equine nutrition and equine reproduction.
+Equine - Prepares students to work in the management, production and business segments of the equine industry by offering students animal science classes focused specifically on horses, such as horsemanship, equine nutrition and equine reproduction.

-- Race Track Industry (RTIP) - Is the first and only program of its kind in the country.
-RTIP is dedicated to preparing students for careers in the professional racing industry.
+Race Track Industry (RTIP) - Is the first and only program of its kind in the country.
+Dedicated to preparing students for careers in the professional racing industry.
 Two emphasis paths are offered–business or animal management.
 Details can be found at www.ua-rtip.org.

-Science and Pre-Professional - The Science and Pre-Professional option pairs the core animal science classes taught about all livestock with a group of science intensive courses, such as biochemistry, organic chemistry and physics.
-Within the Sci & Pre-Prof. option there are two pathways offered, equine and general.
-The Sci and Pre-Prof option is a great choice for students preparing to pursue a graduate level degree as well as careers in science and research-related fields.
+- Science and Pre-Professional - Pairs the core animal science classes taught about all livestock with a group of science intensive courses, such as biochemistry, organic chemistry and physics.
+Within the Sci & Pre-Prof. option, there are two pathways offered, Equine and General.
+It is a great choice for students preparing to pursue a graduate level degree as well as careers in science and research-related fields.